-We arrived in Tokyo quite late but we were excited and ready to do some site seeing.
-Tokyo never sleeps so we were able to grab a meal before getting a train to our hotel.
-Thankfully all my children have always been good travellers and good sleepers.
+We arrived in Tokyo quite late, but we were excited and ready to do some sight seeing.
+Tokyo never sleeps, so we were able to grab a meal before getting a train to our hotel.
+Thankfully all my children have always been good travelers and good sleepers.

 Each person ordered their Okonomiyaki with different meat items.
 Pork is the most common meat to have in this dish but seafood is also popular.
 When the dishes came to the table each person was given a large bowl containing the raw ingredients.
 I asked Kaori if she knew the recipe for the dish, but she said she had never made Okonomiyaki at home before.